ravikish/innards/README.md

 # innards

-# trying to add streams in this sections
+# hey there I am adding into this readme using gitbash..
+# Its pretty cool as of now.